 (3) Entries must be submitted in English in electronic form (PDF) to email@example.com and must include a current CV with Date of Birth.

 The International Vernon Smith Prize has been established in 2008 by ECAEF for the advancement of Austrian Economics.
-It is named after Vernon Lomax Smith (born on January 1, 1927) and recipient of the 2002 Nobel Memorial Prize in Economic Science (shared with Daniel Kahneman).
-He is the founder and president of the International Foundation for Research in Experimental Economics, a Member of the Board of Advisors for The Independent Institute, and a Senior Fellow at the Cato Institute in Washington D.C.
-He currently teaches at Chapman University’s Argyros School of Business and Economics and School of Law in Orange, California.
+It is named after Professor Vernon Lomax Smith (born on January 1, 1927).
+He is professor of economics at Chapman University’s Argyros School of Business and Economics and School of Law in Orange, California, a research scholar at George Mason University Interdisciplinary Center for Economic Science, and a Fellow of the Mercatus Center, all in Arlington, Virginia.
+Smith shared the 2002 Nobel Memorial Prize in Economic Sciences with Daniel Kahneman.
+He is also the founder and president of the International Foundation for Research in Experimental Economics, a Member of the Board of Advisors for The Independent Institute, and a Senior Fellow at the Cato Institute in Washington D.C.